revel/revel.github.io/manual/tool.md

 ## Build and Run

-- You must build the `revel` command line tool in order to use Revel:
+- The `revel` command line tool is required to use Revel:
-- The code is in a seperate repository, and not included with the framework
+- The code/app is in a seperate repository ([revel/cmd](https://github.com/revel/cmd)), and not included with the main framework
+- To install, run the command below

 	$ go get github.com/revel/cmd/revel

+<div class="alert alert-danger">Gotcha: The command is in the subdirectory '/revel' ie <code>revel/cmd/revel</code> and not <code>revel/cmd</code></div>

 Now run it:

 	$ bin/revel